 Estimate Crop Factors With RED Cameras

 Use this tool to preview how a given focal length will appear depending on resolution setting and sensor type.
 Illustration depicts viewable area relative to a traditional 35 mm stills photography sensor by default, but other reference sensors are selectable within the drop-down menu.

-The crop factor of a RED Mysterium-X™ sensor is similar to the familiar Super 35 mm film format (with motion) and APS-H digital sensor (with stills).
+The crop factor of a RED HELIUM® sensor is similar to the RED DRAGON® sensor at 6K FF.
 Then, as the resolution is decreased from the maximum setting, the crop factor increases.
-At 2K resolution, the Mysterium-X™ crop factor approaches Super 16 mm film.
+At 4.5K resolution, the DRAGON crop factor approaches Super 35 mm Film (3-perf).